 The Beauty of the Butternut

 There are many reasons to love this hearty and durable vegetable.
-My personal favorite health benefit from the butternut squash is that in just a one-cup portion you receive double the amount of potassium than a banana.
+My personal favorite health benefit of butternut squash is that a one-cup portion contains twice the amount of potassium in an entire banana.

 - 5–6 cups chicken bone broth

 - 1 medium butternut squash, peeled, halved, and roasted

 - 6 large cloves fresh garlic, minced

 - Preheat your oven to 350 degrees F.

 - Wash and peel the squash.
 Cut it in half and remove the seeds.
 Coat both the inside and outside of the squash with olive oil.
 Place it in a glass baking dish that has a half-inch of water in the bottom of it.